Duwamish River: Pollution

 Due to 20th century industrial contamination, the lower 5 mi of the Duwamish Waterway was declared a Superfund site by the U.S. Environmental Protection Agency (EPA) in 2001.
 The contaminants include PCBs, PAHs, arsenic, mercury, and phthalates, discharged from multiple industries.

-The cleanup of the river has been controversial: one plan for an "early action" or hotspot cleanup proposed to dredge contaminated sediment and dump the resulting sludge in Tacoma's Commencement Bay, 26 mi to the southwest.
+The cleanup included a plan for an "early action" or hotspot cleanup proposed to dredge contaminated sediment and dump the resulting sludge in Tacoma's Commencement Bay, 26 mi to the southwest.
 Opposition to this plan in both Seattle and Tacoma forced the sludge to be shipped to Klickitat County in south central Washington instead of disposal in Puget Sound.
 EPA has identified responsible parties for the pollution and in 2014 it published a final cleanup plan.
 By late 2015, 50 percent of the PCB-contaminated sediment had been removed.
 As of 2022, cleanup and restoration efforts are ongoing.

-The Duwamish River faces many types of pollution, in addition to the contaminants named above.
-One major pollutant is fecal coliform bacteria, caused by combined sewer overflows.
-Even if these overflows were to be cleaned up, the overall quality of the water would not improve much.
+The Duwamish River faces other types of pollution such as fecal coliform bacteria, caused by combined sewer overflows.
+If these overflows were to be cleaned up, the overall quality of the water would not improve much.
 The river's most common pollutant is petroleum.
-Other contamination would still occur from farms, surface runoff, or failing septic tanks.
+Other common contamination occurs from farms, surface runoff, or failing septic tanks.

 With the spread of ecological concerns in the 1970s, various environmental, tribal, and community organizations became interested in the severely polluted Duwamish River and Waterway.
 Kellogg Island, the last remnant of the original river, was declared a wildlife preserve, and nearby terminal T-107 was converted into a park, creating a substantial natural area near the mouth of the river.
+In 2001, the Duwamish River Cleanup Coalition (DRCC) was established as a community advisory group in response to the EPA declaring the Duwamish a Superfund site.
+As of 2023, the DRCC continues to organize cleanup events, provide community education, and campaign for environmental justice.